An interpolation of discrete rough differential equations and its applications to analysis of error distributions: Introduction

-In Section~\ref{interpolation}, we introduce processes $\{(\ymr_k, \zmr_k, \Mmr_k, (\Mmr_k)^{-1})\}$.
-In the final part of this section, we put the list of notations which we will use in the former part of this paper.
-In Section~\ref{ymrk and Mmrk}, we give estimates for $\{(\ymr_k, \zmr_k, \Mmr_k, (\Mmr_k)^{-1})\}$ by using Davie's argument in \cite{davie}.
-Especially, we give $L^p$ estimates for $\Mmr_k$ and $(\Mmr_k)^{-1}$ by using the estimate of Cass-Litterer-Lyons~\cite{cll}.
-Thanks to this integrability, we can prove the remainder term $R^m_t$ in Theorem~\ref{main theorem} converges to $0$ in $L^p$ and uniformly a.s.
-In Section~\ref{proof of main theorem}, we prove our main theorem.
+This paper is organized as follows.
+In Section~\ref{statement}, we recall basic notions and estimates of rough path analysis and the definition of the typical four schemes.
+We next state our main theorems and make remarks on them.
+After that we prove Theorem~\ref{main theorem fbm} assuming Theorem~\ref{main theorem} and Corollary~\ref{corollary for main theorem}.
+We close this section by introducing notion of small order nice discrete process which includes the process of $d^m$ and $\hepm$ as examples.
+The estimates of discrete Young integrals with respect to these processes play an important role in this study.
+In Section~\ref{interpolation}, we introduce processes $\{(\Ymr_t, \Zmr_t, \tJmr_t, (\tJmr_t)^{-1})\}$ and put the list of notations which we will use in this paper.
+In Section~\ref{ymrk and Mmrk}, we give estimates for $\{(\Ymr_t, \Zmr_t, \tJmr_t, (\tJmr_t)^{-1})\}$ by using Davie's argument in \cite{davie}.
+We next give $L^p$ estimates for $\tJmr_t$ and $(\tJmr_t)^{-1}$ by using the estimate of Cass-Litterer-Lyons~\cite{cll}.
+Thanks to this integrability, we can obtain good enough estimates of several quantities to prove our main theorems.
+In Section~\ref{proof of main theorem}, we give a more precise estimate of $\{\Zmr_t\}$.
+In the final part of this section, we give proofs of Theorem~\ref{main theorem} and Corollary~\ref{corollary for main theorem}.